Inferring Object Properties with a Tactile Sensing Array Given Varying Joint Stiffness and Velocity: Related Work

-Many researchers have used tactile images from touch sensors and employed different algorithms for object identification.
-Schneider \textit{et. al.} \cite{SchneiderSturmStachniss2009} applied a "bag-of-words" approach and unsupervised clustering techniques to categorize objects.
-Pezzementi \textit{et. al.} identified the principal components of identified features, then clustered them, and constructed per-class histograms as a class characteristic \cite{PezzementiPlakuReydaHager2011}.
-Gorges \textit{et. al.} \cite{GorgesNavarroGogerWorn2010} introduced passive joints in the hand for better adaptibility to different object shapes and used a Bayes classifier to classify the objects.
+Many researchers have either used tactile images from touch sensors or analyzed object shape deformation behaviors for object categorization.
+Schneider et al. applied a ``bag-of-words" approach and unsupervised clustering techniques to categorize objects~\cite{SchneiderSturmStachniss2009}.
+Pezzementi et al. identified the principal components of features, then clustered them, and constructed per-class histograms as a class characteristic~\cite{PezzementiPlakuReydaHager2011}.
+Gorges et al. introduced passive joints in the hand for better adaptibility to different object shapes and used a Bayes classifier to classify the objects~\cite{GorgesNavarroGogerWorn2010}.
+Babu et al. used `C4.5' algorithm to generate a decision tree and a naive Bayes classifier to categorize shapes of objects using a tactile sensor array~\cite{babu2014machine}.